petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/using-fragments-to-build-multi-step-forms.md

 !!! important
     Currently, this feature is behind a release feature flag (LPD-10727).
 Read [Release Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

-You can [use fragments to create a sigle-step form](./using-fragments-to-build-forms.md) or create a multi-step form by [using the Stepper fragment](#using-the-stepper-fragment) or by [changing the form's Form Type configuration](#changing-the-form-type-configuration).
+You can [use fragments to create a single-step form](./using-fragments-to-build-forms.md) or create a multi-step form with the [Stepper fragment](#using-the-stepper-fragment) or by [changing the form's Form Type configuration](#changing-the-form-type-configuration).

 ## Adding a Form Fragment